Buyer’s guide to the Apple iPad

 All models of the iPad come with Wi-Fi, but are also available with optional mobile broadband support - you need to make sure you purchase this version if you want to access the internet on the move without a wireless connection.
 All the deals listed in our comparison table above are for the ‘+Data’ version of the iPad to work with mobile networks.

-iPad 2 deals are only available with a 3G service, though it does support HSDPA so on networks like Three you will be able to enjoy faster speeds than standard 3G connections (provided you’re in an upgraded HSDPA area).
+iPad 2 deals are only available with 3G, though it does support HSDPA so on networks like Three you will be able to enjoy faster speeds than standard 3G connections (provided you’re in an HSDPA area).

 The iPad Air and both iPad Mini models support 4G connectivity in addition to 3G, giving you the fastest possible speeds when connected to 4G networks (we’ve helpfully labelled these deals with a big 4G sticker).